At our office, these non-surgical procedures are minimally invasive and may only include a local anesthetic:

 It is an effective and safe non-invasive treatment option for tendon and other pathologies of the musculoskeletal system.
 Treatments are very cost effective and affordable.

-An optimum treatment protocol is three individual treatment sessions at a 1 week interval.
-Most patients only require three treatments however some patient later on may require a maintenance treatment for optimal results.
+An optimum treatment protocol is three individual treatment sessions at 2-3 week intervals.
+Some patients at a later date may require a follow-up maintenance treatment for optimal results.

 PRP for Ligaments and Tendons